emadof85/SIS/README.md

 Project overview
 ----------------
 SIS is a simple Student Information System implemented with .NET 10 and Entity Framework Core.
-It follows a layered architecture with separate domain, application, infrastructure, and API projects.
+It follows a layered clean-architecture with separate domain, application, infrastructure, and API projects.
 The solution manages students, courses, and enrollments using repositories and a unit-of-work pattern.

 Repository structure
 --------------------